Angelo Emo: Expedition to Portugal

 As part of these attempts, in 1758 Emo was charged to lead an expedition to Lisbon, in order to await the arrival and cover the return of six Venetian merchantmen from London and protect them from anticipated Barbary pirate attacks.
 He was given a squadron of three ships, comprising the San Carlo Borromeo, the second-rate (also designated a 'large frigate') San Vincenzo Ferrer of 58 guns, and the 28-gun frigate Costanza, all of them fairly newly built ships.
 Emo's squadron left Corfu on 27 September 1758.
 Three days later, it reached Malta, where it gathered intelligence on the Barbary pirates, and in vain tried to find a competent pilot who knew the Atlantic waters up to Lisbon.

 Emo set sail westward in mid-October.
-Contrary winds delayed the voyage near Malaga, before the Venetians were able to cross the Strait of Gibraltar and make for Lisbon.
+Contrary winds delayed the voyage near Málaga, before the Venetians were able to cross the Strait of Gibraltar and make for Lisbon.
 Unfortunately for Emo, his pilot mistook Cape da Roca for Cape Espichel, and almost wrecked the San Carlo by drawing near the shore.
 Emo realized the mistake and tried to correct course, but the heavy wind made the manoeuvre difficult.
 Emo had to reduce sail, and had to go through three sets of sails as they were ripped apart by the wind.
 The San Carlo managed to clear the Berlengas islands, but the other two vessels were left behind in the process.
 After two days of struggle with the wind, Emo anchored at the mouth of the Mondego River, but almost immediately the ship lost its tiller.
 A new tiller was laboriously installed, but it broke apart during the night, followed soon after by the entire rudder.
 Some of his officers panicked and suggested beaching the ship, but Emo managed to restore discipline.
 He made contact with the shore, and with the help of the British vice-consul at Figueira arranged for Portuguese ships to tow the San Carlo to Lisbon.